Linking engagement and performance: The social network analysis perspective: Literature Review

-Student engagement is often discussed in relation to persistence.
-Indeed, Tinto's student integration model is intended to explain student persistence.
-Nora expanded Tinto's model to incorporate additional concerns, such as individual pull factors that act as barriers to student engagement.
-Further, he focused on traditionally underrepresented students at an Hispanic-Serving Institution (HSI) to examine how student engagement, and the barriers that obstruct it, affected student persistence.
-Astin's student involvement model went even further and reframed the decision to persist or drop out as polar ends of an involvement spectrum.
-Under this reframing, dropout represents the most extreme form of non-involvement (disengagement) at the low end of the spectrum while the rest of the spectrum corresponds to the many possible gradations of involvement, including consistently active engagement that supports a student's successful persistence \cite{Astin84-SIM}.
-Astin categorizes involvement into different types, including residing on campus, academic involvement, interactions with faculty, and extracurricular activities (such as student government, honors programs, and athletics).
+In his model of student involvement, Astin went even further and reframed the decision to persist or drop out as polar ends of an ``involvement spectrum''~\cite{Astin84-SIM}.
+Under this new framing, dropout represents the most extreme form of disengagement at the low end of the spectrum while the rest of the spectrum corresponds to the many possible gradations of involvement, including consistent active engagement that supports a student's successful persistence.
+Astin categorizes involvement into different types, including residing on campus, academic involvement, interactions with faculty, and extracurricular activities, such as student government, honors programs, and athletics.